polaris-slo-cloud/polaris-slo-framework/docs/deployment/README.md

 ## Prerequisites

-To build the components of the SLOC project for local development or testing, you need to have the following tools installed:
+To build the components of the Polaris project for local development or testing, you need to have the following tools installed:

 * Go 1.15.x+
 * Node.JS v14.x+